 The property was originally a 1860s barn.
 It was later converted into three houses in the 1980s.
 A small run-down cottage sat adjacent to this main structure.

-Tevina Hill is a passive house, meaning that it requires very little energy for heating and cooling.
+Tevina Hill is almost a completely passive house, meaning that it requires very little energy for heating and cooling.

 We achieved this by combining intelligent insulation with materials such as cob, lime and cork to ensure that the walls are naturally breathable.
 We even built a self-cooling larder by utilising cool air from a pipe on northern aspect of the building (as per a Victorian milk window).

 Circular green energy system: a bespoke Irebuild design